openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 APB SoC Controller CSRs
 -----------------------

-Refer to  `Memory Map <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/mmap.rst>`_ for peripheral domain address of the SoC Controller.
+Refer to  `Memory Map <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/mmap.rst>`_ for the peripheral domain address of the SoC Controller.

 NOTE: Several of the SoC Controller CSR are volatile, meaning that their read value may be changed by the hardware.
-For example, writting the RCFGFUN CSR will set the I/O port to be read.
+For example, writing the RCFGFUN CSR will set the I/O port to be read.
 A subsequent read will return the configuration of the I/O port.
 As the name suggests, the value of non-volatile CSRs is not changed by the hardware.
-These CSRs retain the last value writen by software.
+These CSRs retain the last value written by the software.
-A CSRs volatility is indicated by its "type".
+A CSR's volatility is indicated by its "type".

 Details of CSR access type are explained `here <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/mmap.html#csr-access-types>`_.